nimobeeren/strands-solver/README.md

 - The solver will not find solutions where the spangram contains a contraction (like YOURE), which does appear in real solutions.
 - The dictionary (`dictionary.py`) uses the [ENABLE1](https://rressler.quarto.pub/i_data_sets/data_word_lists.html) word list, which is comprehensive but may occasionally miss some valid words or include uncommon ones.
 This may cause the solver to fail to find a valid solution.

+## Motivation

+I started this project to try out modern coding agents on a non-trivial but easy to validate problem.
+I expected a little vibe-coding would get me most of the way there, but the problem proved to be a lot more challenging than I thought!
+Along the way though, I learned to collaborate with my coding agent in a way that truly extended my abilities.

+My first idea was simple.
+First, I'd find all words in the grid by looking at each cell and taking steps in all directions, stopping if it was not a valid prefix of a word in the dictionary.
+Then, to cover the grid I'd just try all combinations of found words, ignoring combinations where words overlap (which I assumed would often be the case).
+The word finding worked first try, but the covering was extremely slow.
+It just never completed.

+To find out why, I asked my coding agent for help.
+I have some basic knowledge of complexity analysis, but I first wanted to refresh my memory.
+I prompted:

+> how do i estimate the computational complexity of a backtracking algorithm?

+After grasping the basics, I asked:

+> how would you estimate my algo in @solver.py? start simple and add more nuance after

+It explained that my algo had a worst-case complexity of $O(2^M)$ with $M$ being the number of candidate words (typically 1000-2000).
+This was completely infeasible!

+So let's make it faster!

+> The puzzles I want to solve have N = 48 and M ~= 2000.
+What are some ways I could improve my algorithm in @solver.py to make this tractable?
+Think about different angles, start with the simplest/closest to my current algo and give 2 better options if they exist.

+It gave me three options for algorithms, none of which I had ever heard of.
+It explained that the worst-case complexity was still exponential (as the problem is NP-complete), but that we could massively speed things up by always picking the cell with the smallest number of strands covering it, and recurse from there (a heuristic called MRV).

+Of course I asked it to implement the new algo, and it worked!
+I was now able to cover the grid in just a few minutes for most puzzles.
+(I did lose the chat history for this step, unfortunately.)

+I was really happy with this workflow.
+My coding agent could look at my code, suggest improvements I never would have thought of, implement them and make huge performance gains.
+I did end up rewriting some of the code to better fit my mental model and to fully understand it, as I found this was necessary to keep making improvements.
+But here too the agent was invaluable in helping me understand the existing code.

+> [!TIP]
+> I've added an [export of my chat](./assets/cursor_algo_analysis.md) where I asked for analysis and algo suggestions.

 ## Development

 ### Tests